 Last Ads Click

 This attribution model assumes that the last ad a user clicked prior to converting is the most significant, assigning all of the credit to this ad.
-As with the last interaction model, the influence of all other marketing channels are ignored when implementing a last ads click model.
+As with the last interaction model, the influence of all other marketing channels are ignored when implementing a last ads click model. you can download ms office from microsoft and get ms office 2007 product key from here to see the analytics report.

 This form of marketing attribution only credits the first marketing channel involved in the customer journey.
 For example, a user could find a company organically on a Google results page then click on an email and a pay-per-click ad from that company before converting on its website.
 If the rules of the first interaction attribution model were followed in this case, then only the organic search result would be credited.